UnclePunch/hoshi/README.md

 ## Features

 - **Mod File Loading**
   **hoshi** automatically detects and loads all compatible mod binaries placed in the `mods` folder on the game disc.
-Modders do not need to hardcode any mod paths or registration logic. **hoshi** handles discovery and initialization automatically.
+Modders do not need to hardcode any mod paths. **hoshi** handles discovery and initialization automatically.

 - **Code Hooking**
   Define callback functions for injecting code at key points in game execution.